laddge/termux-iceberg/README.md

 termux-reload-settings
 ```

-If you already have other color schemes, It is recommended to move it.
+If you already have other color schemes, it is recommended to move it.

 ## License
 This plugin is under the MIT-License.